-Carried our in collaboration with PTW and March Studio, our design for 4-6 Bligh Street takes inspiration from Sydney’s greatest natural asset – the coastal sandstone cliff forms and natural and man made pools at the cities water edges.
+Carried our in collaboration with PTW and March Studio, our design for 4-6 Bligh Street takes direct inspiration from Sydney’s greatest asset – the coastal sandstone cliff forms and natural and man made pools at the cities water edges.

-The project comprises a 54 storey hotel tower with 412 keys, above an 11 storey commercial building.
+The project comprises a 54 storey hotel tower with 412 keys, above an 11 storey commercial podium building.

 The movement of water is a recurring theme throughout the design.